Zatvobor/couch_normalizer/README.md

 [Scenario example](https://github.com/datahogs/couch_normalizer/blob/master/examples/1-example-scenario.exs)
 ----------------------------------------------------------------------------------------------------------------

-Imagine, you manage a big DB with multiple document type ('user', 'track', 'album', 'artist' and so on) and you have to improve/change structure for all 'user' documents once or just only for couple of recent documents.
+Imagine, you manage a big DB which contains 'user', 'track', 'album', 'artist' documents and you have to improve/change structure for all 'user' documents once or just only for couple of recent (daily) documents as quick as possible, without network issues/latency, fallbacks and execution monitoring...

 Let's consider an example: